Jason-Whitmore/jpf/docs/Examples.md

 In order to demonstrate the advantages of the ResNet architecture, both neural networks will be trained on data from the f(x1, x2) = (x1)^2 - (x2)^2 function.
 After every epoch of training, the training loss for each model will be recorded and graphed.
 The data will be placed in "resnet_results.csv".

-When graphed, the results show a clear trend:
+When graphed, the results show a clear trend.

+resnet_results.csv:

 ![Graph of Resnet vs Normal training loss](images/resnet_graph.png)